fairrent.ie

 Sources

-The information on this page is based on current Irish rental legislation, including the March 2026 reforms.
-Our sources include:
+Based on current Irish rental legislation, including the March 2026 reforms:

-This page provides general information about eviction rights in Ireland and does not constitute legal advice.
-Every situation is different and specific circumstances may affect your rights.
-For formal legal advice, consult a solicitor or contact the Residential Tenancies Board (RTB) at www.rtb.ie.
-Information is current as of March 2026.
+Legal disclaimer: This page provides general information about eviction rights in Ireland and does not constitute legal advice.
+For formal legal advice, consult a solicitor or contact the RTB at www.rtb.ie.
+Current as of March 2026.